 • The New Neighbors tells the inspiring story of two people, who made racial integration the centerpiece of revitalizing Pennsauken New Jersey, a first suburban town of Philadelphia and Camden, New Jersey.
 Working with an integration specialist, the documentary shows how the town council and residents implemented a unique strategy of “stable integration” in their housing market.
 Pennsauken has become one of the most vibrant, integrated towns in the country.
 Narrated by Academy Award-nominated actress Ruby Dee, the documentary includes original archival materials along with commentary from David Rusk and Angela Glover Blackwell.

-THE FILMMAKER: Andrea Torrice is an award-winning documentary and public television producer whose work spans a range of contemporary issues.
+Andrea Torrice is an award-winning documentary and public television producer whose work spans a range of contemporary issues.
 Some of her award-winning documentaries include: Forsaken Cries: the Story of Rwanda, which examines the historical factors contributing to the 1994 genocide; Large Dams, False Promises, which examines the impacts of dam projects in Brazil and China, and Bad Chemistry, which exposes the hazards of low-level chemical exposures on human health.
 Her documentary, Rising Waters, which explores the global warming debate through the personal stories of Pacific Islanders, was featured at the 2004 United Nation’s Earth Summit, as well as broadcast around the world and on National Geographic TV.
 She was the segment producer for Election Day (Ohio segment), which explores the 2004 election, and aired on PBS’s POV.
 Her programs have won many festival awards and she is the recipient of a CPB gold award for community programming.